Begin Main Content Area

 For those protestors who fall within categories #2 and 3, their protests must be filed within seven days after the protesting party knew or should have known of the facts giving rise to the protest.
 However, no protest will be accepted that is filed more than seven days after the date the notice of award of the contract is posted at the Department of Education or Department of General Services' websites.
 Untimely protests will be dismissed.

 The date of filing is the date the protest is received in PDE.
-A protest must be in writing and must be sent to the Deputy Secretary for Administration, PA Department of Education, Executive Office, 333 Market Street, 10th Floor, Harrisburg, PA 17126.
+A protest must be in writing and must be sent to the Deputy Secretary for Administration, PA Department of Education, Executive Office, Forum Building, 607 South Drive, Harrisburg, PA, 17120.
 A copy of the protest must also be sent to the PDE staff person or office that is responsible for the procurement, hereinafter referred to as the Issuing Office.

 Each protest must specify the reasons the protesting party believes that the solicitation or award was improper.
 Issues not raised in the written protest are deemed waived and may not be raised on appeal.
 The protesting party may submit with the protest any documents or information deemed relevant.
 If the contract has been awarded, the Issuing Office shall notify the successful bidder or contractor of the protest.
 If the protest is received before the contract is awarded and substantial issues are raised by the protest, all bidders and offerors who appear to have a substantial and reasonable prospect of winning the award shall be notified of the protest and the reasons for the protest and they may file their position on the issues with PDE, in writing, within five days after receipt of notice of the protest.